liris-origami/OneTwoSobolSequences/README.md

 ## Stand-alone sampler and PBRT plugin

-In the `sampler/` folder, we provide the source code of a stand-alone sampler to generate samples using the new Sobol' matrices.
+In the [sampler](sampler) folder, we provide the source code of a stand-alone sampler to generate samples using the new Sobol' matrices.

 We also provide a [PBRT-v4](https://github.com/mmp/pbrt-v4) plugging allowing to reproduce the rendering results given in the main article.